Orlando Arcia Preview, Player Props: Braves vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in MLB.

-- Megill makes the start for the Mets, his 19th of the season.
-He is 7-6 with a 5.53 ERA and 69 strikeouts through 86 1/3 innings pitched.
+- Quintana (1-4) gets the starting nod for the Mets in his seventh start of the season.
+He's put together a 3.03 ERA in 35 2/3 innings pitched, with 25 strikeouts.

-- In his most recent time out on Wednesday, the righty threw five innings against the Pittsburgh Pirates, giving up two earned runs while surrendering five hits.
+- The left-hander last pitched on Thursday against the St. Louis Cardinals, when he went six innings, allowing two earned runs while giving up three hits.

-- The 28-year-old has an ERA of 5.53, with 7.2 strikeouts per nine innings, in 18 games this season.
-Opponents have a .298 batting average against him.
+- The 34-year-old has put up an ERA of 3.03, with 6.3 strikeouts per nine innings, in six games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.